 The Boston fern is the most popular of all ferns grown indoors and has been found to be one of the easiest to care for and maintain.

-Then why shouldn’t you try growing this amazing houseplant in your indoor spaces?
+You should try growing this amazing houseplant in your indoor spaces

 11. Dumb cane (Dieffenbachia)